openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 * The **first step** may already be done for you if you purchased a pre-flashed Edison board.
 * The **second and third steps** are accomplished through what is called the "bootstrap" script.
 * The **fourth step** is accomplished through what is called the "setup script".
 * The **fifth step** is an important, required step.
-If you ever need troubleshooting help, you'll need to be familiar with how to read and access your pump-loop logs.
+You need to be familiar with how to read and access your logs.
 * The **sixth step** is all the polishing steps to your OpenAPS setup.
-Things like preferences, BT-tethering, IFTTT, etc.
+Things like optimizing your settings, preferences, BT-tethering, IFTTT, etc.

-### Step 1: Jubilinux
+### Step 1: Jubilinux (for Edison rigs)

+*Pi users can skip to [step 2](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html#steps-2-3-wifi-and-dependencies)*

-If you purchased a pre-flashed Edison, you can skip on down to the Wifi and dependencies below.
+If you purchased a pre-flashed Edison, you can also skip on down to [step 2](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html#steps-2-3-wifi-and-dependencies).

 If you need to flash your Edison, the directions are slightly different depending on the computer you are using.
 Please see the [Mac-specific flashing page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/mac-flash.html) or the [Windows-specific flashing page](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/PC-flash.html) for detailed info on how to flash jubilinux.
 There is also a more general flashing page [here](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html) that has some good [troubleshooting tips](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html#troubleshooting) at the end of the page, if you flashing stalls out.

 ### Steps 2-3: Wifi and Dependencies

-Steps 2-3 are covered in the page links below, dependent on which type of rig your are using.
+Steps 2-3 are covered in the page links below, dependent on which type of rig you are using.

 * If you are using an _**Intel Edison**_, start with the [Intel Edison instructions](edison-install.md).